The first time I opened my Spectrum bill and saw a 30% increase, I was genuinely shocked.

 This actually happened recently, when Spectrum bumped the base rate for internet-only service to $79.99 from the previous $74.99.
 Similar incrimental price increases are scheduled for 2024.1

-The final pricing does eventually show up on bills, so I’ve been able to track down the current “standard rates”:
+While Spectrum rarely discloses the non-discounted price in their promotioanl materials, the pricing does eventually show up on bills.
+So, I’ve been able to track down the current “standard rates” for you:

 Call Spectrum customer service to negotiate a lower rate